govvijaycal/fast-semantic-segmentation/README.md

 ## Real-Time Semantic Segmentation in [TensorFlow](https://github.com/tensorflow/tensorflow)
+**Forked from original code from oandrienko in order to train on Carla images.**

 Perform pixel-wise semantic segmentation on high-resolution images in real-time with Image Cascade Network (ICNet), the highly optimized version of the state-of-the-art Pyramid Scene Parsing Network (PSPNet). **This project implements ICNet and PSPNet50 in Tensorflow with training support for Cityscapes.**